devcontainers/devcontainers.github.io/_implementors/features.md

 }
 ```

-The user's `devcontainer.json` declared the python feature like so
+The user's `devcontainer.json` declared the python Feature like so:

 ```jsonc